AlBurl/FiltEX/README.md

 1. Install [Exomiser](https://github.com/exomiser/Exomiser)
 2. Test Exomiser in the command line and ensure it works
-3. Edit the options in FilEX to ‘Y’ for Exomiser, and enter working directory path (the same as used in the command line)
+3. Edit the options in FilEX to ‘Y’ for Exomiser, and enter working directory path (the same as used in the command line)and yml file name.
 4. Ensure that the Exomiser command is correct in the Exomiser section of script.
 This may need adapting depending on the set up of your Exomiser.

 **NB: The use of Exomiser through FiltEX has only been tested through Windows currently.
 The code may need slight adaptation to run through Mac/Linux.**

 ## Usage

 1. If starting with a VCF file, use [wANNOVAR](http://wannovar.wglab.org) to annotate the file, which generates a csv file.
-2. Ensure the wANNOVAR file is in the ‘input’ folder
+2. Place csv file in input folder.
-3. Set up options as desired (see above)
+3. Set up options as desired (see above).
-4. Run whole script
+4. Run whole script.
-5. Enter wANNOVAR file name as prompted in console (**without ‘.csv’**)
-6. If using Exomiser, enter yml file name as prompted in console (**without ‘.yml’**)
-7. When the script completes the results Excel file can be found in the output folder.
+5. When the script completes the results Excel file can be found in the output folder.

 ## Test data